EX-FEVER: A Dataset for Multi-hop Explainable Fact Verification: Prompt based approach

-Then, we conducted a test using ChatGPT to generate explanations for veracity predictions using three different templates.
+Then, we conducted a test using ChatGPT to generate explanations for after making the veracity predictions.
 The results of this test are appended in Table~\ref{tab:summary_metrics}.
-We caculate the rouge score between golden explanation and the extract explanation from ChatGPT's response. we observed that ChatGPT's performance in explanation generation improved as the number of input examples increased.
-When we provide three example, ChatGPT outperform the fine-tuned bart model.
-That suggests that ChatGPT performs better in the explanation generation task compared to making predictions for claims.
-The exception occurs when only one example is provided.
-The plausible explanation is that our dataset comprises three claim classes, yet we have only provide a "SUPPORT" example to ChatGPT.
-This discrepancy might lead bias in ChatGPT's generation of explanations for the other two classes, resulting in a significant decrease in the Rouge score.
+We observe that ChatGPT's performance in explanation generation improves as the number of input examples increases.
+When we provide three examples, ChatGPT outperforms the fine-tuned Bart model. \textbf{That suggests that ChatGPT performs better in the explanation generation task compared to making predictions for claims.}